california96/california96/README.md

 ### About Me

-- 🇬🇧Junior Software Engineer at Cambridge University Press & Assessment - Manila 🇵🇭
+- On a career break.
+Stay tuned for the next stage!
-- 🍵 Enjoys green tea.
+- 🍵 Enjoys matcha.
-- ☕️🚫 Recently quit coffee.
+- ☕️ Quit coffee on account of an acid reflux episode.
-- 🧑🏻‍💻 Full stack developer with an occasional penchant for mobile development.
-Currently focused on API development.
+- 🧑🏻‍💻 Full stack developer currently focused on API development.
 - 🚢 Slowly appreciating containerization.
-- ☁️ Currently working for AWS and Oracle certifications.
+- ☁️ Currently working for AWS certifications.
 - 📷 An old soul advocating for film photography and vinyl records.
 - ❔ No Facebook account in any shape or form.
 No Instagram either.

 ### Current Tools and Technologies
-- Java 11
+- Java 8 / 11 / 17
 - Groovy
 - MySQL
+- PostgreSQL
 - HTML5
 - CSS
 - JavaScript